Posted by marilynch

 Season of giving

-Thanks to Christian Daniels for taking time out today to help our community.
+Thanks to Christian Daniels, volunteer bell-ringer for the Salvation Army, for taking time out today to help our community.
 You may want to check out the Salvation Army’s free iPhone app that allows you to be a Salvation Army virtual bell-ringer.
 In my childhood years, my parents would place boxes of reusable clothing and other goods on the porch regularly for the Salvation Army pick-up.
 In 2002, I became aware of the extent of this organization’s good work when a beloved elder and his family benefited greatly from the local Salvation Army’s adult day care setting.

 When you’re out doing holidays errands, please pause and support the Salvation Army or other local charities.
 As I’m sure you’re aware, there are many folks who not only don’ t have the money to go shopping, or a bike to go biking, their needs for basic necessities are urgent.